marigold-dev/abstraction-training/README.md

 OCaml provides a way around this stratification in the form of first-class modules.
 First-class modules are ordinary values that can be created from and converted back to regular modules.

-First class module are convinient if you have a function that produce a module from a value, or a value from a module.
+First class module are convenient if you have a function that produce a module from a value, or a value from a module.

 ```ocaml
 module type X = sig